Mission

 We build for the market that exists, not the one we prefer

-The Saudi market has a specific regulatory environment, a specific language, a specific payment infrastructure, a specific trust culture, and a specific relationship between technology and business.
-We don't impose another market's assumptions.
-We design for what's actually in front of us.
+Each market we serve has its own regulatory environment, languages, payment infrastructure, trust culture, and relationship between technology and business.
+We don't impose foreign assumptions.
+We design for what's actually in front of us, wherever that is.

 What We Won't Do